McNepp/QApplicationContext/README.md

     context -> registerService(service<RestPropFetcher>(resolve("${baseUrl}?stationIds=${hamburgStationId}"), inject<QNetworkAccessManager>()), "hamburgWeather");
     context -> registerService(service<RestPropFetcher>(resolve("${baseUrl}?stationIds=${berlinStationId}"), inject<QNetworkAccessManager>()), "berlinWeather");

+### Order of lookup

+Whenever a *placeholder* shall be looked up, the ApplicationContext will search the following sources, until it can resolve the *placeholder*:

+-# The environment, for a variable corresponding to the *placeholder*.
+-# The instances of `QSettings` that have been registered in the ApplicationContext.

 ### Configuring values of non-String types

 With mcnepp::qtdi::resolve(), you can also process arguments of types other than `QString`.